 - You intended to commit a burglary or trespass, and

 - You had in your possession a tool, machine, or implement that you intended to use, or allow to be used in the commission of the burglary or trespass, and

 - You did some overt act toward the commission of a burglary or trespass.

 The State will often use the circumstances to prove that you intended to commit a burglary or trespass.
 This is called circumstantial evidence and it is admissible at trial.
 For example, if you were walking down a residential street late at night with a tire iron in your hand going from yard to yard, the State would argue that your actions show that you intended to break into the houses.
 They may argue that you had no reasonable reason to be carrying a tire iron and that you had no reason to be in that area at that time of night.
 If a house had been broken into already, they would use that fact as evidence of your intent as well.
 Sometimes the State has more evidence of your intent and sometimes they have less.
 Each case is fact specific.
 Sometimes they have very little to no evidence of your intent, yet still arrest you.
-Call our experienced Jacksonville criminal defense attorneys to discuss your particular case.
+Call our experienced Jacksonville criminal defense attorney to discuss your particular case.

 Possession of Burglary Tools is a Third Degree Felony, punishable by up to 5 years in prison.

 The two most common defenses to Possession of Burglary Tools: